othmar52/eurorack-rotating-audio-recorder/README.md

 # eurorack-rotating-audio-recorder
-raspberry pi/python based automatic audio recorder
+raspberry pi based automatic audio recorder

 ## Currently this is only an idea for a new project

-The goal is to have a non-interactive utility that records all your happy little accidents while fiddling around with your eurorack to an USB stick.
+The goal is to have a **non-interactive** utility that records all your happy little accidents while fiddling around with your eurorack to an USB stick.

-You dont have to start or stop the recording manually - it's all automatically based on audio levels that are beeing sent into the module.
+You dont have to start or stop the recording manually - it's all done automatically based on audio levels that are beeing sent into the module.

+Similar to footage creating surveillance devices you can only access the most recent recordings.
+The oldest recordings gets deleted automatically to free space for new recordings on the USB stick.

+There is no plan to implement any playback functionality.
+If you want to access the recording you have to unplug the USB stick and copy the files somewhere else.

 ## Frontplate